Truc4/arche/docs/design/static-mapper.md

 # Placement: where each kernel runs (CPU vs GPU)

 arche decides CPU-vs-GPU placement for each kernel *per machine*, instead of making you hand-annotate `@gpu`.
-The decision is made by **measuring the real program and freezing the winner into the build** — there is no runtime scheduler.
-A pure `map` (branchless, effect-free, over float columns) is GPU-eligible by construction; `@gpu` survives only as a manual force-GPU override.
+The decision is made **at build time, for all kernels jointly**, from a per-machine cost model — and frozen into the build.
+There is no runtime scheduler.
+A pure `map` (branchless, effect-free, over 32-bit float/int columns) is GPU-eligible by construction; `@gpu` survives only as a manual force-GPU override.

 ## Why placement is normally a runtime decision — and why arche's isn't